Welcome

 By default, trustees have wide powers to invest trust property, subject to specific restrictions in the trust deed.

-• Trustee Act 2000, s 3 grants a general power of investment in all types of assets as if absolutely entitled.
+• Trustee Act 2000, s 3 grants a general power of investment in all types of assets as if absolutely entitled, with s 8 confirming powers over land.

 Key Term: standard investment criteria